 Title Themes The Truman Show Philosophy: the nature of reality; are we truly free?
 Blade Runner Philosophy: what does it mean to be human?
 Inception Philosophy: the nature of reality The Matrix Philosophy: the nature of reality: how can we know what is true?
-A Short Stay in Switzerland Ethics: Euthanasia Juno Ethics: Abortion The Two Popes Christianity: the Roman Catholic church; nature of God; the path of Christian discipleship The Shawshank Redemption Philosophy: the problem of evil.
-Christianity: The importance of hope and compassion Conversations with God Philosophy: religious experience; the nature of God La Vita e Bella (Life is Beautiful) Philosophy: problem of evil Gattaca Ethics: Genetic engineering The Mission Christianity: forgiveness; unconditional love; conversion; violence vs pacifism; Christian ethics The Reader Philosophy: the problem of evil.
-Ethics: is it always right to do your duty?
-Schindler's List Ethics: Should we always obey the law?
-Philosophy: problem of evil The Diving Bell and the Ethics: Euthanasia; Philosophy: what makes us human?
-Butterfly Erin Brokovitch Ethics: Business Ethics The Man who Knew Infinity Philosophy: where does knowledge come from?
-The Theory of Everything Philosophy: origin of the universe; Ethics: euthanasia
+A Short Stay in Switzerland Ethics: Euthanasia Juno Ethics: Abortion The Two Popes Christianity: the Roman Catholic church; nature of God; the path of Christian discipleship Philosophy: the problem of evil.
+Christianity: The importance of The Shawshank Redemption hope and compassion Philosophy: religious experience; the nature of God Conversations with God Philosophy: problem of evil La Vita e Bella (Life is Beautiful) Ethics: Genetic engineering Gattaca Christianity: forgiveness; unconditional love; conversion; violence The Mission vs pacifism; Christian ethics Philosophy: the problem of evil.
+Ethics: is it always right to do The Reader your duty?
+Ethics: Should we always obey the law?
+Philosophy: problem of evil Schindler's List The Diving Bell and the Butterfly Ethics: Euthanasia; Philosophy: what makes us human?
+Erin Brokovitch The Man who Knew Infinity Ethics: Business Ethics The Theory of Everything Philosophy: where does knowledge come from?
+Conclave Philosophy: origin of the universe; Ethics: euthanasia Christianity: the structure of authority in the Roman Catholic Church